Lance Directory Namespace Implementation Spec¶

 This operation is only supported in V2.
 V1 does not support explicit namespace creation since it uses a flat directory structure.

-The implementation creates a new namespace by inserting a row into the manifest table:
+The implementation creates a new namespace using a merge-insert operation on the manifest table:

 - Validate the parent namespace exists (if not creating at root level)

-- Insert a new row into the manifest table with:
+- Merge-insert a new row into the manifest table with:

 object_idset to the namespace identifier (e.g.,prod$analytics)object_typeset to"namespace"metadatacontaining the namespace properties as JSONcreated_atset to the current timestamp